Last updated 11:00 am MST, July 1, 2020

 Employees who begin doing work on sponsored accounts later in the year will transition to the Furlough Program.
 The prior salary reduction will be considered when calculating the number of furlough days expected for the remainder of the year.

 Yes.
 Faculty can increase the proportion of salary paid on a grant as long as the increased effort is worked on the research project.
 They cannot receive a salary increase, unless the increase was already scheduled and is in accordance with University policy requirements.
-Departments should work with their Sponsored Projects fund accountant before making changes.
-Some sponsors will require notification or approval.
+The required furlough days will be progressively reduced depending on the percentage of sponsored funding.